keretdodor/dc-k8s/README.md

 ## Continuous Deployment with ArgoCD

 ### Overview
-Our Employee Management System uses ArgoCD to implement GitOps-based continuous deployment.
+My flask application uses ArgoCD to implement GitOps-based continuous deployment.
 ArgoCD watches our Git repository and automatically synchronizes the Kubernetes cluster state to match our manifests, ensuring our deployment always matches our desired configuration in Git.

 ### Installation and Access
 We installed ArgoCD in our cluster using the official manifests and exposed it through port forwarding: